Click to quick exit (ESC)

 About Us

 Title IX’s implications for athletics and sexual assault are now widely known, but its maternity leave mandates and prohibition of pregnancy discrimination have largely been overlooked by institutions of higher education.
+As universities move towards full compliance and resolve gaps in their policies, we help students, educators, and administrators understand their rights and obligations under the law.

 Equity for student parents is critical to resolving longstanding inequities and injustices in who can attend, and succeed, in higher education in the United States.
 It advances gender justice, as women and childbearing people are more likely to face motherhood bias and pregnancy-linked barriers to success, particularly in STEM fields.
 And it advances racial justice; student parents are disproportionately people of color, likely to be overburdened by intersecting racial and gender bias.
 Critically, 40% of Black women, 36% of American Indian women, and 26% of Latinas enrolled in undergraduate college have children.
 Institutional barriers make student parents less likely to complete their education or complete it on time, even though student parents have higher GPAs, on average, than their childless peers.
 Empowering student parents and administrators who can support them is critical to ensuring equitable access to education and the opportunities and security it provides.